swork/digraph-animator/README.md

 and implementations may impose an ordering for purposes beyond those of the base digraph-animator system.

-`Edge` items are described by Extension item `["digraph-animator","Edge"]`, an annotation instance described below.
+`Edge` items are described by an Extension instance implicitly or explicitly included in every dataset and defined below.
+(If explicit, the Edge instance serves to allow processors to validate the version of the Edge class used in the dataset matches its expectations.)

 ### Abstract annotation class